PaulModaley/Reputation-Experience-Management/README.md

 [Back to top](#table-of-contents)

+The site may be viewed via this link: https://paulmodaley.github.io/Reputation-Experience-Management/

 ## 8. Known Bugs

 [Back to top](#table-of-contents)

-- On desktop view in particular, the YouTube videos appear somewhat large.
+- On desktop view in particular, the YouTube videos appear somewhat larger than would be ideal.
+- Form inputs were not aligned.
+This has been remedied by adding a width of 100px to the CSS input 'label'.

 ## 9. Credits